 One of my favourite relationships was the one Aibileen had with the daughter of the family she worked for.
-She was called Mae-Mobley and Aibileen poured so much of her love into looking after this little girl.
-Mae-Mobley was rejected by her mother because of her looks (she was a little chubby) and generally, she just didn’t like her daughter very much.
-She was very cold and critical towards Mae-Mobley and so she grew up believing that she was bad.
+The daughter was Mae-Mobley, and Aibileen poured so much of her love into looking after this little girl.
+Mae-Mobley was rejected by her mother because of her looks (she was a little chubby) and to be quite frank, she just didn’t like her daughter very much.
+She was very cold and critical towards Mae-Mobley and so this little girl grew up believing that she was bad.
 Seeing how Aibileen treated Mae-Mobley really moved me because she took it upon herself to give her the love and attention she deserved.
-Not only that but when you think about how Aibileen literally stopped functioning because she was heartbroken from the grief of losing her own son, I personally thought that it was amazing that she has enough grace and love in her heart to teach Mae-Mobley that she is important and that she is loved.
+Not only that but when you think about how Aibileen literally stopped functioning because she was heartbroken from the grief of losing her own son, I personally thought that it was amazing that she has enough grace and love in her heart to teach Mae-Mobley that she was important and that she wasloved.

 “You is gentle, you is kind, you is smart.”

-I know that this is a super popular quote from the book but for real, when Aibileen is saying this with such loving conviction to Mae-Mobley during one of the last few chapters of the book, it was really powerful.
+I know that this is a super popular quote from the book but for real, when Aibileen is saying this with such loving conviction to Mae-Mobley during one of the last few chapters of the book, it was a really powerful and moving moment.
 I’m a big believer in letting kids know that they matter and that they’re enough.
 So I loved this genuine relationship, and it really shows how kind-hearted and amazing Aibileen is.

 And so I really admire Kathryn Stockett for taking such care with the characters and with the way she told this story.
 It was also very interesting to see in what ways the book mirrored her own life.
 It helps us as readers to understand the book on a deeper level, understand why it was written in the first place.

 There’s so much more I wish I could say about this novel but I feel like my words will never come close to expressing how great this book is.
 I genuinely don’t know what’s not to love about this book.
 The tone is humorous yet serious and emotional, the characters literally come to life when you read about them, and it has such uplifting messages.
-The Help brings for me strong feelings of sentiment and comfort and hope.
+The Help always evokes strong feelings of sentiment and comfort and hope within me.